golioth/developer-training/website/docs/zephyr-training/02_helloworld/compile-hello-world.md

 :::tip Using VS Code and `west`

 In this training we will use VS Code when editing and building Zephyr projects.
-Of course, VS Code is optional and you may choose to use any editor of your choice.
+Of course, when you set up your own local development environment, VS Code is optional and you may choose to use any editor of your choice.

 While Nordic maintains VS Code tools that can build/flash at the click of a mouse, we will build/flash from the command line to get comfortable with how the